RushirajRavalji/rangya/README.md

 7. **User Profile Updates**: Improved handling of user profile information
 8. **Security Enhancements**: Better validation and error handling throughout the auth flow

 These improvements should resolve most common authentication issues.
-If you encounter any problems, please use the diagnostic tools mentioned above to help identify the cause.
+If you encounter any problems, please use the diagnostic tools mentioned above to help identify the cause. #   R a n g y a  
+ 